gacetta/classes/hideaki/units/unit2.md

 2. Start using `conventional commits`.
 It can be loose, but all of your git commit messages should start with something like “feat: ” or “add: ” or “chore: ” etc...

-3. Look up following terms and take notes in your own words
+3. Look up following terms and take notes in your own words:

    - **Be familiar with names of other popular computer languages** Pure Compiled Languages: C, C++, C#, Erlang, Rust, Haskell, Go, Fortran, Pascal, Scala, Lisp, Interpreted languages: PHP, Ruby, Python, JavaScript, Perl/Raku, Tcl